 .
 They apply not just to losing a love one, but to losing anything that you once considered essential to life, including your own mobility.
 These feelings can be experienced in any order and sneak up on you when you’re not looking.
 This is the first in a five-part series in which I’ll outline how I encountered the five series of grief – denial, anger

-, bargaining and depression – before arriving at acceptance.
+– before arriving at acceptance.

 I have been a licensed clinical Social Worker (LCSW) for more than 20 years.
 Through both my professional and personal experience I have learned that not everyone goes through all five stages.
 One stage can last for many years, and there is no prize for getting through these stages faster than someone else.
 Unfortunately, there are also no magic tips for how to move through them with less pain and fatigue.
 It is an emotional journey that everyone must go through.
 I can share with you what I have learned from my experience as a social worker and a paraplegic (there’s that word again!).